TibiMihai/FinalProject_IBS/README.md

 ## RESULTS

 The performance developed by each model was evaluated on a test sample, meaning out of sample.
-The best model was selected, respective a Random Forest model, tuned with Bayesian optimization.
+The best model was selected, respective a Support Vector model, tuned with Bayesian optimization.

 ## (OPTIONAL: CONTACT DETAILS)